Biewoom/softwareEngineering2020/README.md

 ## Part 1.
 JQF
 - Refer to [this](../../wiki/JQF)
 ## Part 2.
 Gzoltar
-- Before Do Gzoltar, Please do JQF.
+- Before do Gzoltar, Please do JQF.
 - Refer to [this](../../wiki/Gzoltar)
 ## Part 3.
 Sketch Fix
-- Before Do sketchFix, Please do JQF and Gzoltar
+- Before do sketchFix, Please do JQF and Gzoltar
 - Refer to [this](../../wiki/sketchFix)

 ## previous reports